intitni/LaunchBarAction-i18ns.com/README.md

 ### @targetLang

 Use command `@targetLang en` to set the primary language you want the keyword to be translated into.

-Don't worry, all translations in different languages will still return when it's set.
+Don't worry, all translations in different languages will still return when it's set, just enter into each suggested translation to see all other languages.

 ### Translate keyword

 Just type in your keyword and hit enter.
+The service seems to be slow, be patient.